 Cats are fascinating animals that can end up doing things that leave us feeling confused or perplexed.
 One behavior that cats can develop is taking food outside of their bowl to eat.
-Sometimes, they’ll just knock the food out of their bowl to eat, or they’ll carry the food to a different location.
+Sometimes, they will just knock the food out of their bowl to eat, or they will carry the food to a different location.

 The 4 Reasons Why Cats Take Food Out of Their Bowl to Eat